 - Only fill the muffin tins about 3/4 of the way full or they will overflow when baked.

-If you need these to be gluten-free, simply swap out the flour with a gluten-free flour mix and add a tsp of xanthan gum to the dry mix.
-(If your mix doesn't already have xanthan gum added).
-I've made these muffins numerous times with a variety of gluten-free flour mixes and they always come out well.
+I’ve made these muffins numerous times with a variety of gluten-free flour mixes and they always come out well.
 (I have not tested it with almond flour and I am not sure how they will bake up with grain-free mixes).

-- 2 cups flour white, whole wheat or gluten-free mixes all work well.
+- 2 cups flour, white, whole wheat or gluten-free mixes all work well.

 - 2/3 cup sugar